inchkev/garden/README.md

-kevin.garden is a site sown from files, directories, and .DS_Store.
+kevin.garden is a website sown from files, directories, and .DS_Store.

 kevin.garden is the code that generates itself.